Amateur Boxing Near Bermondsey

 For someone from Bermondsey starting out, the culture will feel familiar.
 South-east London boxing gyms share certain values: directness, respect, no tolerance for attitude without ability behind it.
 If you come in ready to learn, you will be welcomed and coached properly.
 If you come in with more confidence than your ability warrants, the coaches will address that in the kindest possible way, which is by showing you what you do not yet know.

-Classes at Honour & Glory run Monday to Thursday evenings and Saturday mornings.
+Classes at Honour & Glory run Monday, Wednesday and Friday evenings, plus Saturday mornings.
 Free parking is available at the venue.
 From Bermondsey, the most direct car route takes you through New Cross and across to SE3, typically 20 minutes outside of peak hours.

-Once your coach decides you are ready to compete, the next step is registering with England Alliance Boxing.
+Once your coach decides you are ready to compete, the next step is registering with Amateur Boxing Alliance.
 Your club handles most of this process.
 You need a valid medical, a registration form, and you pay an annual membership fee.
 Your coach coordinates your first match-up through the regional structure.

 The match-making process for amateur boxing is a key part of what makes the sport relatively safe.
 Opponents are matched by experience level, not just weight.
 A first-bout fighter faces another first-bout fighter.
 This is not always perfectly calibrated, but the system exists and it is taken seriously by properly affiliated clubs.